antronerds/r2-tutorials/docs/Multiple_Datasets.md

    [**Figure 9: Adjustable settings panel, stacking subgroups.**](_static/images/megasampler/megasampler_stacking_subgroups.png)

 Now the expression level of the TP53 gene  for a single dataset is plotted next to the separate subgroups of the histology track,  each box containing the expression levels for single gene of two datasets divided over the subgroups.
 Of course there is a big chance that you're not so lucky that tracks and their subgroups have the same spelling or you want to stack different subgroups for your research questions.
 In that case you have to create for each dataset new subgroups with the same spelling for each dataset.
-You can create these customzid tracks you want to incorporate in the user section of the main page of R2.
+You can create these customized tracks you want to incorporate in the user section of the main page of R2.
 Once created you can select those in the megasampler section.
 In case you want to stack complete datasets in one box/bar you have to make a track with a subrgroups containing all the samples.

    ![](_static/images/megasampler/megasampler_stacking_subgroups2.png "Figure 10: MYCN expression level distribution for all u133-2 datasets in R2.")